cloudflare/cloudflare-docs/content/waf/managed-rulesets/waf-exceptions/define-api.md

 ---
 pcx-content-type: configuration
-order: 2
+title: Define WAF exceptions via API
+weight: 3
 ---

 # Define WAF exceptions via API

-To define a WAF exception via API, create a rule with `skip` action in a [phase entry point ruleset](https://developers.cloudflare.com/ruleset-engine/about#phases) of the `http_request_firewall_managed` phase.
+To define a WAF exception via API, create a rule with `skip` action in a [phase entry point ruleset](/ruleset-engine/about#phases) of the `http_request_firewall_managed` phase.
 You can define WAF exceptions at the account level and at the zone level.

-To configure the WAF exception, define the `action_parameters` object according to the [exception type](/managed-rulesets/waf-exceptions#types-of-waf-exceptions).
+To configure the WAF exception, define the `action_parameters` object according to the [exception type](/waf/managed-rulesets/waf-exceptions/#types-of-waf-exceptions).

-Refer to [Add rules to phase entry point rulesets](https://developers.cloudflare.com/ruleset-engine/basic-operations/add-rule-phase-rulesets) for more information on adding rules using the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api).
+Refer to [Add rules to phase entry point rulesets](/ruleset-engine/basic-operations/add-rule-phase-rulesets) for more information on adding rules using the [Rulesets API](/ruleset-engine/rulesets-api).

 <Aside type="note" header="Rule execution order">